+14018319200

 From maintaining cutting edges on drills and reamers to sealing and protecting medical instruments, platinum finishes are well-known for biocompatibility and corrosion resistance.

 Physical vapor deposition (PVD) is one of the most effective methods for creating a platinum finish on metal.
-In this surface coating process, the metal is placed into a vacuum chamber, and platinum is evaporated using an electron beam or an arc. (note that a thin layer of adhesion material is often deposited onto the metal before the platinum layer).
+In this surface coating process, operators place the metal into a vacuum chamber and use an electron beam or an arc to evaporate platinum onto it.
+They often deposit a thin layer of adhesion material onto the metal before adding the platinum layer.
 The evaporated platinum condenses onto the surface of the metal, forming a thin, durable, high-quality finish.

 Benefits of Platinum Finishes

 • Increased corrosion resistance.
-Platinum is highly resistant to corrosion and oxidation, making it an excellent choice for medical equipment that may be exposed to harsh environments, chemicals, or bodily fluids.
+The resistance of platinum to corrosion and oxidation, along with its suitability for medical equipment exposed to harsh environments, chemicals, or bodily fluids, showcases its excellence.

 • Improved durability.
-Platinum is a highly durable material that can withstand wear and tear over time, making it ideal for medical equipment that may be subjected to frequent use.
+The durability of platinum allows it to resist wear and tear over time, making it perfectly suited for medical equipment that undergoes frequent use.

 • Biocompatibility.
-Platinum is a biocompatible material, meaning that it is well-tolerated by the human body and does not cause an adverse reaction or immune response.
+Platinum, being a biocompatible material, tolerates well within the human body without causing adverse reactions or immune responses.
 This makes it a safe and effective choice for medical implants or other devices that may come into contact with bodily tissues or fluids.

 • Enhanced conductivity.
 Platinum is an excellent conductor of electricity and heat, making it ideal for medical devices that require precise electrical or thermal properties, such as electrodes or heating elements.